KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 # Scrawl-canvas page load initialization
-Scrawl-canvas is a [modular javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) library, which needs to be ***included*** into other Typescript/Javascript code.
-For instance, if the library has been added via `npm install` or `yarn add` then we can include the library into code like this:
+Scrawl-canvas is a [modular javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) repo, which needs to be ***included*** into other Typescript/Javascript code.
+For instance, if the repo has been added via `npm install` or `yarn add` then dev-users can include the repo into code like this:

 ```
 include * as scrawl from 'scrawl-canvas';